envisioning/vocab/vocab/AutoGPT.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.65
+- 0.625
+- 0.6
+- 0.575
+- 0.55
+- 0.525
+- 0.5
 slug: autogpt
 summary: Autonomous AI agent that uses GPT-4 to generate prompts for itself, enabling it to complete tasks with minimal human intervention.
 title: AutoGPT
 ---